theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 -   Make sure the URL you are using is correct, including the protocol and port if necessary.
 -   If you are using a remote node, make sure your firewall allows access to the specified port.
--   It is recommended to use encrypted protocols `https` and `wss` when connecting to Ethereum network using a string URL.
+-   It is recommended to use encrypted protocols `https` and `wss` when connecting to Zond network using a string URL.

 ## Conclusion

 In this tutorial, we explored different types of providers available in web3.js and learned how to set them up and use them in our code.
 Depending on your application's needs, you can choose the provider that best suits your requirements.
 The HTTP Provider is the simplest and most widely used provider, while the Websocket Provider and IPC Provider offer real-time communication and faster performance, respectively.
-With these providers, you can connect your web application to the Ethereum network and start building decentralized applications.
+With these providers, you can connect your web application to the Zond network and start building decentralized applications.